Renault Tanger Méditerranée: History

-The factory was opened on February 9, 2012, inaugurated by the King of Morocco, Mohammed VI, in the presence of Renault Group CEO Carlos Ghosn.
+The factory was opened on February 9, 2012, inaugurated by the King of Morocco, Mohammed VI, in the presence of then Renault Group CEO Carlos Ghosn.
 Around one billion euros were invested in the construction of the plant.

 It produces the Dokker, Express, Sandero (since September 2013) and Lodgy, sold in Morocco or exported mainly to Europe (about 90 to 95% to the EU), Africa and the MENA region.
 On July 10, 2017, the plant celebrated its one millionth car produced in five years since opening.

 The company is based in the free trade zone of the port city of Tangier.
 Due to the EU duty-free status, the vehicles cannot be exported to the countries of the Agadir Agreement.

 A year before production began, the IFMIA (Institut de Formation aux Métiers de l'industrie Automobile), funded by the Moroccan state, was opened and plays a key role in training employees.
-CO₂ emissions are said to be 98% lower compared to a similar plant.
+CO2 emissions are said to be 98% lower compared to a similar plant.